jacob-alford/jBot/README.md

 ##### Captive Command
 This argument takes an object, which contains at least one function (or else the command *should* be a primary command), and also may contain any other property.
 #### Example
+The following omits the subcommands for brevity.
+They will act as regular commands, and require that *int* be specified in category delcaration.
 ```
 commands["remember"] = new interactiveCommand(new commandConstructor({
 	cmdName:"remember",